-Going omni-channel has been a trend in eCommerce business, and that’s not for nothing.
+Going omnichannel has been a trend in eCommerce, and that’s not for nothing.
 This integrated approach is a proven way to reach more potential customers, hence — to sell more.

 Online eCommerce store + Amazon store = ❤

-- Create your online store (this is a starting-eCommerce-website-from-scratch guide for you to understand where and how to proceed);
+- Create your online store with X-Cart shopping platform.
+This is a starting-eCommerce-website-from-scratch guide for you to understand where and how to proceed.

-- Enable Amazon Payments on your eCommerce store checkout with a free Amazon Pay module;
+- Enable Amazon Payments on your eCommerce store checkout with a free Amazon Pay addon.

 - Advertise your product on Amazon to drive targeted traffic to your site: motivated shoppers with their purses open and credit cards prepared.

-If you have read this guide and still have doubts whether it’s yours to sell on Amazon or not, that’s okay.
-Getting out of the comfort zone is what our mind fiercely resists.
-It adduces heaps of reasons not to.
-But what risk do you take if you try?
+If you have read this beginner’s guide up to the end and still have doubts about whether to sell on Amazon or not, that’s okay.
+Getting out of the comfort zone is hard.
+But what risk do you take if you just try?